Devi Bhagavata Purana: Five characteristics

-Sholaks / Verses
+Shlokas / Verses

 Srimad Devi Bhagavatam consists of 12 cantos with 318 chapters.
-Although the number of original Sanskrit shlokas is stated to be 18,000 by the Devi Bhagavata itself.
+Although the number of original Sanskrit shlokas ('verses') is stated to be 18,000 by the Devi Bhagavata itself.
 The actual text, in different versions, is close.

 Cantos

+For ease of reference, Swami Vijnanananda's complete 18-volume translation of the Srimad Devi Bhagavatam in wisdomlib is cited.
+It also provides original Sanskrit verses, transliterations, synonyms, and purports.

 First Canto

-Consisting of 20 chapters, The first book (skandha) like other major Puranas, states Rocher, presents the outline, the structure of contents, and describes how in the mythical Naimisha forest, the Devi-Bhagavata Purana was first recited among the sages.
+Consisting of 20 chapters, the first book (skandha) like other major Puranas, states Rocher, presents the outline, the structure of contents, and describes how in the mythical Naimisha forest, the Devi-Bhagavata Purana was first recited among the sages.
 It also asserts that all of Reality was initially nirguna (without form, shape or attributes; in other words, there was nothingness except Truth).
 However, asserts the text, this nirguna Reality was a Bhagavati (woman), and she manifested herself as three Shaktis - Sattviki (truth, creative action), Rajasi (passion, aimless action) and Tamasi (delusion, destructive action).
-Its also include:
+It also includes: